-Now Food for Education is serving more than 10,000 meals per day and it recently served its millionth meal, a milestone that reflects the scale of Njiru’s ambitions.
+Now Food for Education is serving more than 10,000 meals per day and last year it even served its millionth meal, a milestone that reflects the scale of Njiru’s ambitions.

 "Kids in Africa shouldn’t have to learn while hungry," she said.
 "We have proven that it’s possible to feed a continent.
 Next stop — 1 million kids a day."

 Food for Education achieved exponential growth partly because Njiru was the first winner of the Global Citizen Prize: Cisco Youth Leadership Award, presented at the Global Citizen Festival: Mandela 100 in December 2018.
 The award came with a $250,000 prize, logistical and technological support, and access to a global support network.